-The French Language and Literature Program is designed to enhance active communication skills and develop an appreciation of the various literatures and cultures of the Francophonie.
+The French Studies Program is designed to enhance active communication skills and develop an appreciation of the various literatures and cultures of the Francophonie.

 A variety of language, linguistic, cultural, and literature courses – the latter offered in both French and English – aim to foster an in-depth understanding of the French-speaking world.